 While the State of New York has published their own version of the Paid Family Leave claim form, we request that employees and employers use the Guardian version of the PFL claim form to ensure a more complete claim submission.
-Claim forms can be obtained at guardiananytime.com.
-Select "Forms" at the top of the page and then type "PFL" in the keyword field.
+Claim forms can be obtained at guardianlife.com.
+Select "Forms & Claims" located under the "Connect with us" tab at the top of the screen.
+Next, select "Benefits through work", then "Find a form" and in the Keyword field enter "PFL" and click search.

 Claim forms can also be requested by contacting our Customer Response Unit at 1-800-268-2525.